brainhack-school2020/mschoettner_fMRI-ML/README.md

 At the end of this project, we will have:

+ - a Jupyter notebook that contains an interactive graph/dashboard created using plotly
+ - a Jupyter notebook that includes preparation of the data, visualization, explanations etc.
  - a Python script that contains the main analysis
- - a Jupyter notebook that includes preparation of the data, visualization, explanations etc.

 ## Results

 ### Progress overview

 The project was initiated by Mikkel Schöttner.

+### Week 3 deliverable: data visualization

+TO DO: Where can the dashboard be found?

 ### Tools I learned during this project